Anti-Palestinian racism during the Gaza war

-Following the October 7 attacks, and the outbreak of the Gaza war, there has been a surge of anti-Palestinianism, anti-Arab racism, and Islamophobia.
-Palestinians have expressed concerns over increased anti-Palestinianism in mass media and anti-Palestinian hate crimes.
+Following the October 7 attacks, and the outbreak of the Gaza war, there has been a surge of anti-Palestinian racism, anti-Arab racism, and Islamophobia.
+Palestinians have expressed concerns over increased anti-Palestinian racism in mass media and anti-Palestinian hate crimes.
 Human rights groups have noted an increase in anti-Palestinian hate speech and incitement to violence against Palestinians.

 Africa

 South Africa

 In June 2024, a 44-year-old man named Grayson Beare, who described himself as a former Zionist, murdered a 46-year-old woman named Halima Hoosen-Preston and critically injured her husband and her 14-year-old in Durban, South Africa.
-Middle East Monitor reported that the victim's 10-year-old daughter, who also survived the attack, said his motive was due to the family's support for Palestine.
-The assault “allegedly occurred after an altercation Beare had with Hoosen-Preston during which she laughed upon hearing that his cousins had been killed in Israel.”
+According to police, the victim's 10-year-old daughter stated at the scene that the suspect said he attacked the family due to their support for Palestine.
+The assault "allegedly occurred after an altercation Beare had with Hoosen-Preston during which she laughed upon hearing that his cousins had been killed in Israel."
 However, Beare's family stated that his act was purely criminal.
 Beare was later admitted to a psychiatric hospital for a mental evaluation.